The Effects of Dexedrine Use

 - Motivational interviewing (MI) places the focus on intrinsic motivation in lieu of external rewards to develop a greater desire to stay free from Dexedrine.

-- The Matrix Model is a specialized program specifically for people addicted to stimulants.
+- The Matrix Model for Stimulant Abuse is a specialized program specifically for people addicted to stimulants.
 It incorporates aspects of the above therapies to better treat the individual.

 Each of these treatment options can be performed in various settings from inpatient, outpatient, and others in between.